Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 You can set the following environment variable to get the debug logs when using this library.

-- Getting debug logs from the KeyVault Secrets SDK
+- Getting debug logs from the Key Vault Secrets SDK

 ```bash
 export DEBUG=azure*
 ```

-- Getting debug logs from the KeyVault Secrets SDK and the protocol level library.
+- Getting debug logs from the Key Vault Secrets SDK and the protocol level library.

 ```bash
 export DEBUG=azure*,rhea*